COVID-19 Resource Hub

 Please note: COVID-19 vaccine appointments are available at this time.

-Grand Itasca is currently offering Pfizer vaccines to everyone over the age of 6 months and boosters to everyone over the age of 5.
+Grand Itasca is currently offering Pfizer vaccines to everyone over the age of 6 months.

 Please note: COVID-19 testing is available weekdays and Saturdays, but appointments are required.